 In witness whereof, the parties have hereto and to three other identical instruments set their hands the day and year first above written.

 The City: The Contractor:

 City Manager Signature and Title

-Purchasing Agent
+Purchasing Agent Approved as to Form:

-Approved as to Form:
+Approved as to rollin.

 City Solicitor